Environmentally relevant activities—Prescribed

 Where an activity will result in significantly disturbed land, the department may place a condition on an EA requiring the payment of a financial assurance (FA).

 The State Assessment and Referral Agency (SARA) is the point of contact for ERAs administered by the state requiring development applications.
-For information on how to organise a pre-lodgement meeting, please contact your local Department of Local Government office.
+For information on how to organise a pre-lodgement meeting, please contact your local SARA office.

 The department is the point of contact for EAs for ERAs administered by our department (whether integrated with a development application or not).

-For further information on how to organise a prelodgement meeting for an environmental authority, please email email@example.com, phone 13 QGOV (13 74 68) or download the form Application for a pre-design/pre-lodgement application form—ESR/2015/1664 (formerly EM1125) .
+For further information on how to organise a pre-lodgement meeting for an EA, please email firstname.lastname@example.org, phone 13 QGOV (13 74 68) or complete and submit the application form Application for pre-lodgement services for an environmental authority.